FabricMC/fabric-docs/versions/1.20.4/develop/sounds/using-sounds.md

 The SoundEvent defines which sound will be played.
 You can also [register your own SoundEvents](./custom) to include your own sound.

 Minecraft has several audio sliders in the in-game settings.
-The `SoundCategory` enum is used to determine which slider will adjust your sound's volume.
+The `SoundSource` enum is used to determine which slider will adjust your sound's volume.

 ### Volume and Pitch {#volume-and-pitch}